 Demonstrate how to minimize the threat of intrusion and decisional interference. |

-- Implement technical approaches that minimize the risks associated with the use of behavioral advertising. - Employ technical approaches that minimize the threat of cyberbullying. - Use technical approaches that minimize the threat of social engineering. - Avoid the use of dark patterns that limit privacy-preserving response options. |
+- Implement technical approaches that minimize the risks of various types of interference (e.g., behavioral advertising, behavioral profiling, cyberbullying, social engineering). - Avoid the use of dark patterns that limit privacy-preserving response options, and recognize which design patterns to emulate. |

 Identify privacy risks related to software security. |

-- Understand measures to fix software vulnerabilities. - Leverage intrusion detection and prevention tools and techniques. - Implement measures to reduce privacy risks during change management (e.g., patches, upgrades). - Utilize open-source versus closed-source software. - Recognize possible privacy violations by service providers. |
+- Implement measures to detect and fix software privacy vulnerabilities. - Leverage intrusion detection and prevention tools and techniques. - Implement measures to reduce privacy risks during change management (e.g., patches, upgrades). - Recognize possible privacy violations by service providers. |

 Privacy by design |